strikersps/Object-Detection-Using-TensorFlow/README.md

 ``` bash
     bash dependecies.sh
 ```
 Note: ```dependencies.sh``` file contains all the dependencies/packages in order to run the program.

+* In python interpreter, run the following commands to check whether TensorFlow is installed sucessfully:
 ```python
 import tensorflow as tf
 print(tf.__version__) # print the version of tensorflow installed.